 When we have gone more often and more deeply into the enormous benefit which parks are to the health of the people of the city, we come to realize not only the importance of having parks conveniently accessible, which is a very obvious requirement, but also the reason why they should be large.
 For those who are going to play field games, the sport itself affords abundant exercise in the fresh air, but the vast majority do not care to indulge in these more or less vigorous games.
 They are content to look on, or they want to see or hear something else that is interesting-something that they don't see every day of their lives, things especially that will bear being seen frequently without losing all interest.
-All those who wish to play baseball want is a level field of a few acres, surrounded. in case of match games, by rows of benches and a high fence, and they want it handy to the street cars and to their homes.
+All those who wish to play baseball want is a level field of a few acres, surrounded, in case of match games, by rows of benches and a high fence, and they want it handy to the street cars and to their homes.
 They do not particuarly want a half mile of walk through beautiful groves and meadows.
 Therefore, from their point of view, a baseball field in a small park conveniently situated is better than one in the remote part of a large park two or three miles from the centre of the city.
-The same holds true of many other recreation features such as are commonly introduced into parks.
+The same holds true of many other recreation features such as are commonly in The same holds true of many other recreation features such as are commonly in-